-Horticultural therapy uses plants and gardening to support the therapeutic, rehabilitative, and restorative goals of participants.
-In my specific practice, I develop and facilitate horticultural activities that responds to collective trauma and violence held in individual bodies, centering somatics and a healing justice framework.1 While I am currently in the process of developing curriculum and practices for survivors of sexual violence as well as for individuals who have experienced trauma to the physical body, I also bring horticultural therapy practices to working in collective community with the understanding that personal transformation = social transformation; and that personal healing should be a right freely accessed to anyone and everyone.
-The below documentation is that of bringing horticultural therapy practices to the collective in the public and the commons.
-I am working on sharing a toolkit for horticultural therapy for individual and group uses, but please reach out to me in the interim to collaborate or for specific questions.2
+Horticultural therapy uses plants and gardening to support therapy, rehabilitation, and restoration both individually and in community.
+In my specific practice, I develop and facilitate gardening and plant-based activities that responds to collective trauma and violence held in individual bodies, centering somatics and a healing justice framework.1 While I am currently in the process of developing curriculum and practices for survivors of sexual violence as well as for individuals with childhood trauma, I also bring horticultural therapy practices to working in community with the understanding that personal transformation = social transformation, and that healing is for everyone.
+Yes, when we work towards healing personally, we do so collectively.

 Healing Justice Framework as defined by Cara Page on www.transformtheHarm.com firstname.lastname@example.org